This policy is based on and complies with DENI Circular 2007/1 on Acceptable Use of the Internet and Digital Technologies in Schools

-Google Drive is available for Key Stage 2 pupils but should only be used for school related material.
+Google Drive cloud storage is available for Key Stage 2 pupils but is only used for school-related material.

 Incidents of technology misuse which arise will be dealt with in accordance with the school’s discipline policy.
-Minor incidents will be dealt with by the Principal/U.I.C.T.
-Co-ordinator and may result in a temporary or permanent ban on Internet use.
+Minor incidents will be dealt with by the Principal/ICT co-ordinator and may result in a temporary or permanent ban on Internet use.

 Incidents involving child protection issues will be dealt with in accordance with school child protection procedures.

-° Deliberate/accidental access to inappropriate materials or any other breaches of the school code of practice should be reported immediately to the Principal/U.I.C.T.
-Co-ordinator.
+- Deliberate/accidental access to inappropriate materials or any other breaches of the school code of practice should be reported immediately to the Principal/ICT co-ordinator.

-° In the interests of system security, staff passwords should only be shared with the network manager.
+- In the interests of system security, staff passwords are only shared with the network manager.

 3. Internet Safety Awareness